davatorium/rofi/doc/rofi-manpage.markdown

 * `?`: Switch to the next modi.
 The list can be customized with the `-switchers` argument.
 * `Ctrl-space`: Set selected item as input text.

+## FAQ

+`Text in window switcher is not nicely lined out`

+    Try using a mono-space font.

 ## WEBSITE

 **rofi** website can be found at [here](https://davedavenport.github.io/rofi/)